stevedonovan/Microlight/readme.md

 ## Strings

-THere is no built-in way to show a text representation of a Lua table, which can be frustrating for people first using the interactive prompt.
+There is no built-in way to show a text representation of a Lua table, which can be frustrating for people first using the interactive prompt.
 Microlight provides `tstring`.
 Please note that globally redefining `tostring` is _not_ a good idea for Lua application development!
-This trick is intended to make experimation more satisfying:
+This trick is intended to make experimentation more satisfying:

     > require 'ml'.import()
     > tostring = tstring